London 2012: Stuart Pearce hopes Welsh back Olympic Team GB

 Coach Stuart Pearce hopes his Team GB football side will not be booed by Welsh fans who are against a British Olympic team at London 2012.

 The Football Association of Wales (FAW) opposes Team GB, fearing an all-British squad could threaten its independence with world governing body Fifa.

-Some Welsh fans protested against Welsh players competing for Team GB in last November's friendly win over Norway.
+Some Welsh fans protested against Welsh players competing for Team GB in last November's

 "We hope that everyone gets behind this team," said Pearce.